Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 How do you write an elevator pitch?

-When you do sit down to start writing your elevator pitch, there are three main questions you may want to consider, and they are:
+When you do sit down to start writing your pitch, there are three main questions you may want to consider, and they are:

 1. Who am I?